The Klein Gordon Field

 $$ \begin{aligned} \partial_{\mu} j^{\mu} &= i[\partial_{\mu}\{(\partial^{\mu}\phi^{*})\phi\} - \partial_{\mu}\{\phi^{*}(\partial^{\mu}\phi)\}] \\ &= \text{Using product rule.} \\ &= i [(\partial_{\mu}\partial^{\mu} \phi^{*})\phi + \cancel{(\partial^{\mu}\phi^{*})(\partial_{\mu}\phi)} - \cancel{(\partial_{\mu}\phi^{*})(\partial^{\mu}\phi)} - \phi^{*}(\partial_{\mu}\partial^{\mu}\phi)] \\ &= \partial_{\mu}\partial^{\mu} \equiv \partial^{\mu}\partial_{\mu} := \square^{2} \text{ called as d'Alembertian, and} \\ &\quad (\partial^{\mu}\phi^{*})(\partial_{\mu}\phi) \equiv (\partial_{\mu}\phi^{*})(\partial^{\mu}\phi) \equiv |\partial_{\mu}\phi|^{2}. \\ &= i [(\square^{2}\phi^{*})\phi - \phi^{*}(\square^{2}\phi)] \\ &= \text{Using Euler-Lagrange EOM: } \\ &\quad\quad \frac{\partial \mathcal{L}}{\partial \phi} - \partial_{\mu}\left( \frac{\partial \mathcal{L}}{\partial (\partial_{\mu}\phi)} \right) = 0 \\ &\quad\quad \text{or, } -m^{2}\phi^{*} - \partial_{\mu}\partial^{\mu}\phi^{*} = 0 \\ &\quad\quad \therefore (\square^{2} + m^{2})\phi^{*} = 0 \text{ is Klein-Gordon eqn.}\quad (2.7) \\ &\quad\quad\text{or, } \square^{2}\phi^{*} = -m^{2}\phi^{*}\quad \times \phi \text{ both sides} \\ &\quad\quad \therefore (\square^{2}\phi^{*})\phi = -m^{2}\phi^{*}\phi \equiv -m^{2} |\phi|^{2}\\ &\quad \text{Similarly, } \\ &\quad\quad \frac{\partial \mathcal{L}}{\partial \phi^{*}} - \partial_{\mu}\left( \frac{\partial \mathcal{L}}{\partial (\partial_{\mu}\phi^{*})} \right) = 0 \\ &\quad\quad \text{or, } -m^{2}\phi - \partial_{\mu} \left[ \partial_{\mu}\phi \frac{\partial(\partial^{\mu}\phi^{*}) }{\partial (\partial_{\mu}\phi^{*})} \right] = 0 \\ &\quad\quad \text{or, } -m^{2}\phi - \partial_{\mu} \left[ \partial_{\mu}\phi ~g^{\mu\nu}~ \frac{\partial (\partial_{\nu}\phi^{*})}{\partial (\partial_{\mu}\phi^{*})}\right] = 0 \\ &\quad\quad \text{or, } -m^{2}\phi - \partial_{\mu}[\partial^{\nu}\phi~ \delta^{\nu}_{\mu}] = 0 \\ &\quad\quad \text{or, } -m^{2}\phi - \partial_{\mu}\partial^{\mu}\phi = 0 \\ &\quad\quad \text{or, } \square^{2}\phi = -m^{2}\phi \quad \times \phi^{*} \text{ from left} \\ &\quad\quad \therefore \phi^{*}\square^{2}\phi = -m^{2}|\phi|^{2}\\ &\quad \text{Substituting the acquired identities.} \\ &= i[-\cancel{m^{2}|\phi|^{2}} + \cancel{m^{2}|\phi|^{2}}] \\ &= 0. \end{aligned} $$

-Note: we’re using d’Alembertian operator (or simply d’Alembertian) as $\square^{2}$ but other books might write just $\square$.
+Note: we’re using the d’Alembertian operator (or simply d’Alembertian) as $\square^{2}$ but other books might write just $\square$.

 Permalink at https://www.physicslog.com/physics-notes/qft/the-klein-gordon-field